Postcolonial Studies Association Convention

 School of Advanced Study, Senate House,University of London

 18–20 September 2017

-The Convention programme (provisional version) is available here.
+The Convention programme (final version) is available here.

 We are pleased to announce that the 2017 PSA Convention will be held at the School of Advanced Study, Senate House, University of London, from 18th to 20th September 2017.
 Paper and panel proposals are invited from academics, scholars and postgraduates with research interests in any area of postcolonial studies from any disciplinary, cross- or interdisciplinary perspective.

 The Special Topic of the 2017 Convention is Globalisation.

 Rosi Braidotti (Distinguished Visiting Research Fellow, Institute of Advanced Study, University College London, and Distinguished University Professor, Utrecht University)